cleanmountain/xorer/README.md

 I only made this tool because I thought it would help me solve a very specific CTF challenge, but it turned out my hunch was completely wrong, which rendered the tool entirely useless.

 Yet, if anybody ever thinks such a tool could help them solve their CTF challenge, then I have saved you the time.
 Even when you find that the tool didn't help you the least bit, at least you came one step closer to your actual solution.
+Or rather, one step farther away from a nonsolution.

 “Learn from the mistakes of others.
 You can't live long enough to make them all yourself.” - Eleanor Roosevelt